Mark Bowden: Career

-Poynter Journalism School blog posted an extended analysis of the dispute by Craig Silverman, noting that Vanity Fair had posted a correction to the article, and that "the discrepancies [noted by T&T] don't amount to quote manipulation or a misrepresentation of what was said."
+In July 2012, Vanity Fair published Bowden's article on the murder of Sherri Rasmussen entitled "A Case So Cold It Was Blue."
+Craig Silverman of the Poynter Journalism School wrote an extended analysis of disputed facts in the article, as first analyzed by the legal blog Trials & Tribulations.
+Silverman noted that Vanity Fair had posted a correction to the article, and that "the discrepancies [noted by Trials & Tribulations] don't amount to quote manipulation or a misrepresentation of what was said."
 Vanity Fair editor Cullen Murphy, in an e-mail to Poynter, said in part "the quotations used in Bowden's text correspond with relevant portions of the video.
 Some things are hard to make out, and there may be an occasional small variance, but a fair reading would conclude that the quotes track accurately and correctly capture the dynamic of the interrogation.
 There has been no distortion."
-Silverman closes by listing three takeaways for newsrooms, one of which is, "Whether or not you like the tone or approach taken by an outside critic, you still have a responsibility to examine claims of factual error or ethical malfeasance," and he notes further that it might have been easier for T&T and Vanity Fair to deal with the issue if they had spoken to one another directly.